 Healthy Turkey Chili is a healthy, hearty chili made with lean turkey, red kidney beans, corn, and bell pepper.
 It's loaded with protein and fiber without sacrificing any flavor.
 This heart-healthy dinner can be made on a weeknight in under 45 minutes and yields plenty of leftovers.

 The Best Weeknight Turkey Chili Recipe

 Healthy Turkey Chili is always in the weeknight dinner rotation.
-We make it about once a month and it lasts Alec and me 3-4 nights.
+We make it about once a month and it lasts us 3-4 nights (2 nights for a whole family of 4).
 As a result, we have fewer dishes, less cooking, and more time to spend together and with our pups.
 This chili is a healthy and lean dish that is also very flavorful and satisfying.

 How to Add Flavor with Toppings

 Toppings add flavor and texture to the chili.
 If you've read Samin Nostrat's Salt, Fat, Acid, Heat, or seen her Netflix series, you know these four components are essential for a delicious dish.
 For this healthy chili recipe, I recommend the following:

 - Salt - A batch of Crunchy Garlic Tortilla Strips add a savory, garlicky crunch to every bite.

 - Fat - Since this recipe is a little spicy, you can also add Cojita or cheddar cheese and Greek yogurt or sour cream to compliment the spice.